technomancy/leiningen/doc/TUTORIAL.md

 Once we fill it in the test suite will become more useful.
-Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time; `lein test my.test.stuff` will do that..
+Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time; `lein test my.test.stuff` will do that.
 You also might want to break up your tests using test selectors; see `lein help test` for more details.